jokull/awesome-reykjavik/docs/index.md

 # Awesome Reykjavík

-A guide for expats moving to- or living in Reykjavík and the Iceland Capital Region.
+A guide to moving to Reykjavík and the capital region.

-Pages that are not yet linked are suggestions for pages if anyone wants to contribute.
+Pages that are not yet linked are suggestions for pages.
+We welcome contributions.
+See [how to contibute](#how-to-contribute) below.

 ## Guides